twinnydotdev/twinny-ui/src/posts/symmetry.md

 ---
 title: What is symmetry anyway?
 date: 2024-12-07
 excerpt: What is symmetry anyway? - it's an open-source project I built to make AI infrastructure distributed.
-Using some p2p tech from Holepunch called Hyperswarm, it lets people share computing power over a janky network.
+Using some p2p tech from Holepunch called Hyperswarm, it lets people share computing power for inference.
 readingTime: 12
-author: RJ
+author: rj
 tags:
   - AI Infrastructure
   - Distributed Computing